redis-developer/redis-arXiv-search/README.md

 Some inspiration was taken from this [Cookiecutter project](https://github.com/Buuntu/fastapi-react) and turned into a SPA application instead of a separate front-end server approach.

-## Datasets

-The dataset was taken from the the following [Kaggle link](https://www.kaggle.com/Cornell-University/arxiv).

-Download and extract the zip file and place the json file (`arxiv-metadata-oai-snapshot.json`) in the `data/` directory.

 ## Running Locally